 All Staff are aware that abuse is abuse and should never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up".
 All Staff are aware that some groups are potentially more at risk.
-Evidence shows girls, children with SEND and LGBT children are at greater risk.
+Evidence shows girls, children with SEND and children who are lesbian, gay, bisexual, or questioning their gender, are at greater risk.
 It is important that all victims are taken seriously and offered appropriate support.

 In our school we believe that all children have a right to attend school and learn in a safe environment.
 Children should be free from harm by adults in the school and other students.
-The school applies a zero - tolerance approach to peer- on- peer abuse.
-The school acknowledges that even where there are no reported cases of peer -on - peer abuse, we must recognise that abuse may still be taking place.
+The school applies a zero - tolerance approach to child-on-child abuse.
+The school acknowledges that even where there are no reported cases of child-on-child abuse, we must recognise that abuse may still be taking place.